Have you ever owned a parrot? You know those beautiful birds that repeat words right back at you without any type of filter?

 It’s your responsibility to FEED YOUR PARROT.

-It won’t discriminate for you, feed it what ever you want, but it’ll reap exactly what you sow.
+It won’t discriminate for you—feed it whatever you want, but you’ll reap exactly what you sow.
 And if you don’t feed it, you’re opening up the doors and letting the world feed it for you.

 What do you tell yourself?
 When you’re about to do something and hesitate, what do you say to yourself?
 When you’re looking in the mirror, what are you thinking?
 When you buckle up your belt, what goes through your head?
 When you’re approaching a sales meeting, what are you thinking?

 Look at any great success in any area of life, whether it be someone who’s succeeded at achieving inner peace, someone who’s achieved sporting greatness, someone who’s made it big in business, someone who’s become a great, nurturing, caring, and uplifting parent, look at anyone that’s “made it” and you’ll realize that they guard the gate to their parrot with their life and they don’t let any crap enter.